rust-lang/rfcs/text/3113-bitfields.md

   bits are not a valid object representation of the type, the behavior is undefined.
 This can only happen for bit-fields of type `bool`.

-When a field annotated with `bitfield(N)` is written, the value to be written must have the type of the field and the behavior is as follows:
+When a field annotated with `bits(N)` is written, the value to be written must have the type of the field and the behavior is as follows:

 - If overflow checks are enabled and the value is outside the range of values